delalama/StringPool/Readme.md

 string1 = "b";
 ```

-Have we change an immutable value?
+Have we change an immutable object?
 No, we have only changed the reference of the String object.

 Why is this possible ?